javaNoviceProgrammer/pyplot4j/README.md

 After the python code is generated, the framework will execute a terminal (commandline) command **"python file_name.py"** and a window will open with the drawn plots.

 The original documentation of **matplotlib** can be found here: [Matplotlib Documentation](https://matplotlib.org/Matplotlib.pdf)

+REQUIREMENTS: this framework requires the installation of _python 2_ or _python 3_ and the _matplotlib_ package.

 ## Current Capabilities
 * XYPlot